anotherRedbeard/apimdemo-environment/iac/bicep/README.md

     `create-apimdemo-resource.bicep` is the main template to create a demo developer instance of API Management.

+    Prerequisites:
+    - You will need to fill out the bicep parameter file and in some cases create resources for that.
+For example, you will need an app registration to get the client id and secret

     What's Included:

     - Developer sku of API management
     - Application Insights *(coming soon)*
     - Identities for the developer portal *(coming soon)*
+      - This will require an app registration with at least `User.Read.All` and `Group.Read.All`.
+You can read more here to create the [app registrations](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-aad#manually-enable-microsoft-entra-application-and-identity-provider) to this setup if you have questions.
     - OAuth2.0 servers to handle authentication *(coming soon)*
     - Diagnostic Loggers *(coming soon)*

+    Manual Steps (We hope to fully automate this):

+    - You will need to grant the `Azure Event Hubs Data Sender` role to the Managed Identity for the Event Hub that gets created in this bicep to the Azure API Management Managed Identity

 4. **Create base APIM instance**